By Cemile Kavountzis

 An often-overlooked question is: Are you taking too much caffeine?
 Here's a look at some caffeine effects, so you can consume it in a beneficial way.

 Improve focus and endurance during exercise with LADDER Pre-Workout!
-Shop all supplements here.
+Shop all premium supplements.

 Caffeine is one of the best-known nootropics, a group of substances that support mental alertness, performance, and focus.
 It's also the most widely consumed ergogenic (performance-enhancing) aid in the world and may help boost your anaerobic power performance.